 More equals better, or does it?
 A 4-string or 5-string bass may or not be better but a decision like this is ultimately in the eye of the beholder.
 It’s true that a 5-string has more capability than a 4-string bass guitar, but a 4-string bass might be much easier for a player to start on.

 It’s my personal opinion that, for the beginner, it would be best to start on the classic 4-string bass guitar because most bass guitar books, lessons, and songs will use this instrument over the 5-string.
 Moreover, 5-string bass guitars (at least the good ones) tend to cost more money than 4-strings.
-Check out this list from Amazon to see for yourself.

 Why Does My Guitar Have 4 Strings?